 The AMA measures student attitudes toward learning that can be important to success in the classroom.
-It is composed of eight questions based on the four elements of academic mindset that Steven Chew describes in a recent article he wrote for the Teaching Professor: Sense of Belonging, Growth Mindset, Self-Efficacy, and Relevance.
+It is composed of nine questions based on the four elements of academic mindset that Steven Chew describes in a recent article he wrote for the Teaching Professor: Sense of Belonging, Growth Mindset, Self-Efficacy, and Relevance.
 The questions in the AMA are based on those found in established instruments (e.g., Carol Dweck's Growth Mindset Scale) that focus on specific elements of academic mindset.

 - I have a good relationship with other students in my school.
 (SENSE OF BELONGING)